EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

    - You can also check Django-Q's task queue use custom hooks for result processing.

 4. **Expected Wait Times**:
-   - Email tasks are usually processed within a few seconds, depending on server load and network conditions.
+   - Email tasks are usually processed and sent within a few seconds, depending on server load and network conditions it can take anyway up to 5-15 minutes .
-   - If an email isn't sent immediately, it could be due to:
+   - If an email doesn't show up in your email after 30 minutes it could be due to:
      - Network issues.
      - Problems with the email provider.
      - No more storage or close to full storage in your email account

 5. **Debugging**:
    - If an email task fails, review the logs or task queue for error details.
+   - Check if it is in a queue in the admin interface as Django-q stores a list of things it needs to process and works of that list one at a time
    - Check your admin with Django-Q section
    - Common issues include invalid email addresses, network timeouts, or misconfigured email settings.